March 3, 2025

 How Did This Get Made? podcast cover art

-You know those films that are epically bad, bizarre, or poorly produced?
-Even the ones that are painful to watch are fun to talk about.
-(In some cases, even more so.)
-On How Did This Get Made?, Paul Scheer, Jason Mantzoukas, and June Diane Raphael discuss and mock movies like Junior, Jaws 3-D, Milk Money, F9: The Fast Saga, and more, in a comedic way.
+You know those films that are epically bad, bizarre, or wildly miscalculated?
+Even the most painful ones to watch are fun to talk about.
+On How Did This Get Made?, Paul Scheer, Jason Mantzoukas, and June Diane Raphael hilariously dissect and mock movies like Junior, Jaws 3-D, Milk Money, and F9: The Fast Saga.

 Listen here: Apple Podcasts | Spotify | Other